ramluislmarmol/spam_messages_analysis/README.md

     "hour_str", FORMAT ( [Value], "00" ) & ":00"
 )
 ```
-to generate month and hour tables as x-axis for the line charts.
 ### MySQL
 Used MySQL for database management and data manipulation.
-Used the built-in `REGEXP` functions to analyze texts:
+Used the built-in `REGEXP` functions to analyze texts.
 ```
 SELECT
     id,